 We’ll have fun, she wrote as we were getting off chat one night.
 I will not disappoint.

 She didn’t sound like much fun these days.
-Still, I had a lot of momentum: a strong infatuation with the person I’d known more than a year before.
-I was sure there must be something special about us.
+Still, I was glad to get that assurance.
+I had a lot of momentum: a strong infatuation with the person I’d known more than a year before.
+I was sure there was something special about us.

 We talked about stuff we would do when we got together.
-Vicky was interested in learning music theory, and I was going to teach her to drive my truck.
+Vicky wanted to learn music theory, and I was going to let her drive my truck.
 She’d never gotten her license.
 Vicky made a point to inform me of her cup size, information I think she knew damn well would be provocative to me.
 She’d seen baby pictures of me and I wanted to see pictures of her as an innocent, goofy kid.

 You will, she wrote.
 I promise.

 It was nice to hear that.
 Still, I was starting to want to move on from this strange life of late night chat.
 I found I would enter this strange, hypnagogic state at around 4 AM, weak with fatigue and what was probably a protein debt, anxious from some kind of silent link up with Vicky as we quietly traded text back and forth.
 It was as if the fatigue and the absence of any kind of real tone or expression made me more vulnerable, like she was casting some kind of spell, and it felt pretty strange.
 Vicky had been nocturnal since high school, but I was starting to resent the jagged feeling of sleep deprivation the next day.